Data lineage: Data origination and where it moves over time has been saved

 Metadata identification and management processes are currently known as being labour intensive, inefficient and expensive.
 Robotics and Artificial Intelligence (AI) can play a major role in metadata-tagging and generation of metadata.
 While manual metadata-tagging can be an expensive process.
 It can cost (on average) € 2 - € 5 per metadata item.2 On the other hand, AI can reduce this amount 10x while at the same time improves the overall quality of your metadata and thus data lineage.

 Therefore, automation of real-time identification and connection of metadata as well as the visualization of data lineage will enhance many data intensive reporting processes in your organization, while also significantly reduces the costs associated to it.

 This in turn will lay the cornerstone for your organization to become future-proof and a truly data-driven organization eventually.
 In our next article we will elaborate on the application of these automation techniques in the world of metadata management, data lineage and how this can help your organization in improving the reporting processes.

 1 DAMA International, Data Management Body Of Knowledge, page 28, 2nd edition, 2017

 2 EDIA (2018), Why is automated metadata-tagging better than manual tagging?

 Would you like to know more about Metadata Management or Data Lineage?
-Please contact Yuri Jolly or Pim Wesselink via the details below.
+Please contact Yuri Jolly via the details below.